February 2026

 Arturo Cabrera Vazquez, PhD student at STATIFY team (Inria) : Neuroinflammation and disrupted functional connectivity in coma: a graph-theoretical study

-Website Linkedin
+Website Linkedin Slides

 Coma, regardless of etiology, is a major health concern, often leading to lasting cognitive and behavioral impairments.
 Despite this impact, the structural and functional brain damage underlying coma remains poorly understood.1 Recent TSPO PET studies have revealed substantial neuroinflammation in cortical and subcortical regions corresponding to key resting-state network nodes.2 Resting-state functional connectivity (FC) breakdown in coma has been studied with graph-based measures, such as the Hub Disruption Index (HDI), revealing reorganization of functional networks.3 However, the relationship between neuroinflammation and FC in coma remains unclear.4 -

-Website Google Scholar Linkedin
+Google Scholar Slides

 To address this gap, we developed new modeling strategies to explore the relationship between neuroinflammation and FC in coma.
 Single-subject TSPO images were transformed into graphs by comparing within-subject regional neuroinflammatory profiles using the Bhattacharyya coefficient (BC).
 This process yields networks with nodes aligned across imaging modalities.
 Network reorganization within each modality was analysed using HDI.
 Cross-modal relationships were explored by introducing a multilayer notion of node equivalence5 that spans modalities and node metrics: nodes are characterized by their roles, defined by node metric values.
 Their roles are compared across layers of a multiplex network.
 In this framework, each layer represents relationships between brain regions in a specific modality (FC or TSPO).
 This approach enables the identification of shared cross-modal patterns, assessed using the Correspondence Structural Pattern Score (CSPS).5